|Funding Program:||Northern Australia Beef Roads Program

 - improved freight capacity, efficiency and reliability, through a reduction in the duration and frequency of wet season road closures and weight and/or vehicle type restrictions

 - improved connectivity for local communities, particularly during the wet season, which rely on this road for supplies

-The Australian Government has committed up to $20 million towards this $25 million project.
+The Australian Government committed $20 million towards this $25 million project.